 - The development of priorities to provide leadership and support for learning and improvement, and sharing things that work well

-How will completing the Section 11/Safeguarding Adults Audit benefit your organisation?
+How will completing the Organisational Safeguarding Assessment benefit your organisation?

-- Provides evident for national inspection organisations e.g Ofsted / CQC/ HMIC
+- Provides evidence for national inspection organisations e.g. Ofsted / CQC / HMIC

 - Provides evidence that Safeguarding is a priority within your organisation

-- Demonstrates compliance with the relevant legislation e.g. Working Together 2018, Care Act 2014, Mental Capacity Act 2005 etc.
+- Demonstrates compliance with the relevant legislation e.g. Working Together 2018, Care Act 2014, Mental Capacity Act 2005, Early Years Foundation Stage 2021 etc.

 - Provides evidence of reflective practice

 - Feeds into improvement / development plans for your organisation